Elizabeth Moorhead

 Elizabeth Moorhead Vermorcken (c.
-1865–June 2, 1955) was an American writer from Pittsburgh.
+1865 – June 2, 1955) was an American writer from Pittsburgh.
 She is best known for her novels set in Pittsburgh.
 She generally wrote under her maiden name, Elizabeth Moorhead.
 During her lifetime, she was considered Pittsburgh's foremost female author.

 Early life

 Moorhead was born in Pittsburgh.
 Her exact birthdate is not known, but was just after the end of the American Civil War in 1865.
-Moorhead's father, William J. Moorhead, owned a steel mill, and her grandfather, James Kennedy Moorhead, was a Congressman.
+Moorhead's father, William J. Moorhead, owned a steel mill, and her grandfather, James Kennedy Moorhead, was a congressman.
 Moorhead was educated at a private boarding school in Philadelphia.
 After graduation, she learned to speak French after a winter in Paris.
-She married the Belgian artist Frederick Vermorcken in 1891, but the marriage ended sometime between 1894–1895, at which point Moorhead returned to America.
+She married the Belgian artist Frederick Vermorcken in 1891, but the marriage ended sometime between 1894 and 1895, at which point Moorhead returned to America.
 Between her marriage in 1891 and her return to Pittsburgh in 1910, she lived in Philadelphia, New York, San Francisco, and Paris.

-From 1910–1928, she taught English at Carnegie Technical Schools (now known as Carnegie Mellon University).
+From 1910 to 1928, she taught English at Carnegie Technical Schools (now known as Carnegie Mellon University).
 Not much is known about her personal life during these years.
 She is known to have published a number of articles and short stories in various magazines, including Harper's, Scribner's, and Century.
 She was a well-regarded speaker on literary subjects.
 She retired from teaching in 1928.